elamje/iex-api-clojure/README.md

 # lib

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for connecting to real time IEX stock exchange data

 ## Usage